We always keep hearing, stay away from negative people. But, what if your spouse is a pessimist. How to deal with a negative spouse?

 1. Stay positive

 Whenever your partner seems upset or low, try to cheer them up but don’t tell them to be positive.
 The more you tell someone to be positive, the more the person will turn negative.
-Instead, hold on firmly to your positivity.
+Instead, hold on firmly to your positivity to enable smooth and quick conflict resolution.
 Keep reminding yourself to be positive and do not allow any negativity to affect you.
 It will not be easy, but you can do it with patience.

 2. Set clear boundaries

 Talking and opening up the heart might help them unload some burden from their mind.
 Your positive energy might help them feel better, but that does not mean you should let go of your positive vibe.
-Create a boundary and do not push further.
+Create a boundary and do not compromise on it.
 When you feel overwhelmed by your spouse’s negative energy, keep a distance.
 Take a break from them for a few hours till you feel positive again.

 3. Do not absorb their state of mind